-The Governing Body will also review this behaviour policy in conjunction with the headteacher and monitor the policy's effectiveness, holding the headteacher to account for its implementation.
+The Governing Body will also review this behaviour policy in conjunction with the Co-headteacher and monitor the policy's effectiveness, holding the Co-headteacher to account for its implementation.

-5.2 The headteacher
+5.2 The Co-headteacher

-The headteacher is responsible for reviewing this behaviour policy in conjunction with the Governing Body, giving due consideration to the Federation's statement of behaviour principles (appendix 1).
-The headteacher will also approve this policy.
+The Co-headteacher is responsible for reviewing this behaviour policy in conjunction with the Governing Body, giving due consideration to the Schools' statement of behaviour principles (appendix 1).
+The Co-headteacher will also approve this policy.

-The headteacher will ensure that the Federation environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.
+The Co-headteacher will ensure that the School environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.